sterzuccio/form-builder-vue3/README.md

 **Key Features:**
 - Required components appear first in the form and have a distinctive blue background
 - They display a "Required" badge and cannot be edited or deleted by users
-- They work alongside regular draggable components
+- They work alongside regular draggable components in both FormBuilder and FormPreview
+- Fully integrated with form export functionality (Vue, JSON, HTML formats)
+- Form validation and submission includes required components
 - Perfect for mandatory fields, system requirements, or compliance needs

+**Recent Improvements (v0.6.0):**
+- FormPreview now fully supports required components
+- All export formats include required components in generated code
+- Enhanced form validation for required components
+- Improved visual consistency between FormBuilder and FormPreview

 For detailed usage examples and advanced configurations, see the [Required Components Documentation](documentation/REQUIRED_COMPONENTS_FEATURE.md).